piecesofcodecom/soundscape-adventure/README.md

 ## License

-This module is licensed under the MIT License.
-See the [LICENSE](#) file for more information.
+This module is licensed under the GPL 3.0 License.
+See the [LICENSE](https://github.com/piecesofcodecom/soundscape-adventure/blob/main/LICENSE) file for more information.

 ---